johann-solo/oliveandmango.github.io/_posts/blog/2017-05-31-strawberry-almond-tea-cake.md

             title="Strawberry Almond Tea Cake"
             caption="" %}

-Let's just put it this way &mdash; I am not one for cakes-truly- maybe a bite here and there because I always want to taste them, but this one had me going for a whole piece and then some.
+Let's just put it this way &mdash; I am not one for cakes (maybe a bite here and there) because I always want to taste them, but this one had me going for a whole piece and then some.
 I actually think it's because I don't have a sweet tooth when it comes to cakes.
 I find they are always super sweet and I can only really handle a bite or two- probably the reason I'm so fond of cupcakes.
 This cake differs in that it's not overly sweet.
 It smells sweet and tastes sweet without the zing or sugar rush to your taste buds.
 <br>
 <br>
 {% include image.html